 Wear orange on the day instead of red or white to remember the children who are not with us.

-Forgive someone - that person may be yourself.
-Releasing unforgiveness and bitterness, creates greater freedom in your acts of hospitality and justice work
+Forgive someone - Whether they are in your past or present, or maybe even yourself, what would it mean to forgive and let go?
+Releasing unforgiveness and bitterness, creates greater freedom in your acts of hospitality and justice work.

 Take a moment of contemplation with a breath prayer that honestly conveys your feelings about this day.
 Contemplative activism allows space for you to listen to yourself and God so that we may listen to others better.
 Write your own or try this one: Breathing in: Your grace is enough for me Breathing out: Your love drives out fear.